 Staff of Safe & Sound Hillsborough

-Prior to serving in this role, Freddy served as the Vice-President of Operations for the Corporation to Develop Communities of Tampa, (CDC of Tampa, Inc.), overseeing Housing, Youth Development and Career Services to serve East Tampa and surrounding communities.
-During his tenure, Freddy has helped to bring in over $3.8 million in funding from state, local, federal and corporate sources including securing appropriations from the state legislature.
-Utilizing over 12 years in Technical and Professional Development, he has created training programs for youth and adults, assisting over 3000 candidates in the Tampa Bay area in job training and technical certification courses.
-He has been an adjunct professor and instructor teaching at the collegiate and professional levels in Professional Development as well as Information Technology courses.
-He has managed training and development programs with a specific emphasis on workforce development and youth programs.
-He has worked with state agencies, non-profits and community based organizations all in developing and implementing training programs for at-risk youth.
-In addition, he has helped to create programs to employ the hardest to serve including transitional youth and ex-offenders.
-In 2012, he laid the groundwork for the opening of Tampa Vocational Institute (TVI), a state of Florida licensed post-secondary educational institution providing short-term vocational training and certification in industries such as Customer Service, Microsoft Applications, Green Trades and Construction.
-Since its inception, TVI has graduated 168 students, focusing on transitional youth ages 18-24, with over 80% obtaining gainful employment with an average starting wage of $14.41/hour.
+Freddy previously served as Vice-President of Operations for the Corporation to Develop Communities of Tampa, (CDC of Tampa, Inc.), overseeing Housing, Youth Development and Career Services to serve East Tampa and surrounding communities.
+During his tenure, Freddy helped bring in over $3.8 million in funding from state, local, federal and corporate sources including securing appropriations from the Florida Legislature.
+Utilizing over 15 years in Technical and Professional Development, he has created training programs for youth and adults, assisting over 3000 candidates in the Tampa Bay area in job training and technical certification courses.
+Combining his Business Administration education with his Microsoft Master Trainer Certification, he has been an adjunct instructor teaching at the collegiate and professional levels in Professional Development and Information Technology courses and is also a guest lecturer on violence prevention strategies and community building.
+He successfully created training programs for youth and adults, assisting over 3000 candidates in the Tampa Bay area in job training and technical certification courses.
+He has managed training and development programs with a specific emphasis on workforce development and youth.
+In addition, he helped to create programs to employ the hardest to serve including transitional youth and ex-offenders.